Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 September 2025 23.27.22 UTC
+- WIB: Minggu, 14 September 2025 00.20.05 UTC
-- WITA: Minggu, 14 September 2025 00.27.22 UTC
+- WITA: Minggu, 14 September 2025 01.20.05 UTC
-- WIT: Minggu, 14 September 2025 01.27.22 UTC
+- WIT: Minggu, 14 September 2025 02.20.05 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: motivational
+Kategori: friendship